Floorp-Projects/Floorp/remote/doc/Building.md

 	% ./mach build faster

-Component files include the likes of command-line-handler.js, RemoteAgent.manifest, moz.build files, and jar.mn.
+Component files include the likes of components.conf, RemoteAgent.manifest, moz.build files, and jar.mn.
 All the JS modules (files ending with `.jsm`) are symlinked into the build and can be changed without rebuilding.
+The remote agent’s startup code found under remote/startup/ is written in Rust and requires rebuilds when changed.

 You may also opt out of building the remote agent entirely by setting the `--disable-cdp` build flag in your [mozconfig]: